siamakn/temp-nomad-onboarding-workshop/docs/Module1/M1_2_NOMAD_and_oasis.md

-# Towards Building a Federated FAIR Data Infrastructure Qith NOMAD and NOMAD Oasis
+# Towards Building a Federated FAIR Data Infrastructure with NOMAD and NOMAD Oasis

 ## NOMAD